brunokoga/Montevideo/ultimateEquipment_dir/gear/animalsAndTransports.md

 **Price** 3,000 gp; **Passage** 1 SP

 This 50- to 75-foot-long ship is 15 to 20 feet wide and has a dozen oars to supplement its single mast with a square sail.
 It requires a crew of 8 to 15 to sail and can carry 40 to 50 tons of cargo or 100 soldiers.
-It can make sea voyages, as well as sail down rivers (thanks to its flat bottom.
+It can make sea voyages, as well as sail down rivers (thanks to its flat bottom).
 It moves about 1 mile per hour.

 Longship